 - Once dry, vacuum again.

-DIY blogger Ali Fields says when she needs to remember how to deep clean carpet by hand, she trusts her grandmother’s wisdom.
-This technique requires a few more ingredients than the one above, but it doesn’t only work for spot-cleaning stains.
+Blogger Ali Fields says she relies on her grandmother’s carpet cleaning wisdom.
+This old school technique requires a few more ingredients than the one above, but it doesn’t only work for spot-cleaning stains.
 If you have a large enough brush, it’s easy to do an entire room.

-- A mixture of water and some detergent
+- A mixture of water and dish soap

 - Some table salt (sea salt, kosher salt — it’s all fine!)